Damir-k/armenian-patents/README.md

 It's actively in development, so expect things to break and information below to be wrong.

 ## Setup
-Virtual environment is planned, but not supported right now, so you will need an environment which supports these dependencies:
+Virtual environment is planned, but not supported right now, so you will need an environment which supports these dependencies, with python version being at least 3.10 (3.12 is recommended):
 ```python3
 import itertools
 import json